Home

 Member Login

-Short courses for Uilleann Pipes and Smallpipes at the Littlefield Celtic Center
+A weekend workshop for smallpipes players at the Littlefield Celtic Center

-Register NowThe Celtic Arts Foundation is pleased to present the 15th Annual Autumn Workshop for Smallpipes and Uilleann Pipes for intermediate to advanced players.
-The legendary Fred Morrison will be teaching along with a wonderful guest smallpipes instructor, Timothy Cummings.
+Register NowThe Celtic Arts Foundation is pleased to present the 15th Annual Autumn Workshop for Smallpipes for intermediate to advanced players.
+This year we will be featuring two wonderful guest smallpipes instructors, Timothy Cummings and Rosalind Buda.
 We encourage students to register early, as space is limited!
 Regrettably, at this time we are only able to accept intermediate and advanced players.

 We're very mindful of the benefits of having access to accomplished and experienced instructors and have designed the classes to allow participants to get the most out of this time with each other and the instructors.
 Small seminar sizes are a hallmark of the program, which further cultivates relationships between participants and the instructors.